-Former GB cross-country runner Richard Kay provides 7 expert tips on how to run your 2019 Derby Half Marathon.
+Former GB cross-country runner Richard Kay provides 7 expert tips on how to run a half marathon.

 Want a new half marathon PB?
 First you need a flat, fast course – check out our quickest half marathon!
 Next, you need some know-how.
 Thank goodness you’ve got the advice of former GB cross-country runner Richard Kay, whose fastest half marathon is clocked at an impressive 66mins and 13secs.
 Here are his 7 top tips!

-The flat nature of the Derby Half Marathon course, means that runners can go out strong (but note not too fast).
+By all means go out strong on flat courses (but note not too fast).
 Anything up to 3% quicker than your normal race pace will put you in a very strong position for a PB.
-Remember, there are no hills to catch you out.
+Just make sure that you know your course and that there are no hill to catch you out later on.

 With many other runners around you, try and work together in a group to push each other along and share the lead.
 By sticking in the middle of a pack and drafting off another runner, you can save around 10% of your energy.
 This will help recharge if you have gone off too fast.
 Likewise, if you're feeling good, be sure to take the lead and help your fellow runners.
 You will all feel better and achieve a quicker time working together.